cox-labs/PerseusR/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/PerseusR)](https://cran.r-project.org/package=PerseusR)

-Convenience functions for interop between Perseus and R.
+This repository contains the source code of the `PerseusR` software package.
+`PerseusR` contains convenience functions which allow for faster and easier development of plugins for [Perseus](https://maxquant.org/perseus) in the R programming language.
+This page contains developer information on `PerseusR`, for high-level information please refer to the manuscript listed below.

-Designed to work with the [PluginInterop](https://github.com/jdrudolph/PluginInterop) plugin for the Perseus framework.
+`PerseusR` was designed to work in conjunction with the [PluginInterop](https://github.com/jdrudolph/PluginInterop) plugin, but can also be used stand-alone.

 ## Citation